A record of how a private system became a public one.

 Fragments that once felt unrelated begin to align.
 Themes surface.
 Patterns repeat.
 I see, unmistakably, that everything I've been writing for nearly a decade belongs to the same internal system.

 The illustrations evolve again.
-I return to my roots as a vector designer—clean lines, precise geometry.
+I return to my roots as a vector designer — clean lines, precise geometry.
+Designs that had taken different forms across many years begin to resolve into each other.
 The metaphors come alive in ways the sketches never could.
 The book starts to feel like an object, not just a manuscript.

 I learn about RADIX by illustrating it.
 The images teach me what I'm trying to say.